- All Products

 In regulated industries, it's vital that marketing teams implement technology to streamline processes, ensure marketing compliance and leave an audit trail.
-Marketing Operations Software incorporates multiple tools which help to ensure that false or misleading claims aren’t made in advertising and that the correct disclaimers are always included.
+We've seen that more companies are turning to Marketing Operations Software to do just that.
+A marketing operations platform incorporates multiple tools that help to ensure that false or misleading claims aren’t made in advertising and that the correct disclaimers are always included.
 It also streamlines marketing operations and protects your brand, using digital asset management and online brand portals for increased efficiencies and compliance.

 Consent Forms & Usage Rights

 In hospitals and healthcare, real people and their stories are frequently used by marketing to build empathy and trust.
 Because of this, the correct systems need to be in place to ensure that marketing output is sensitive to their privacy, emotions and is aligned with their expectations.
 Regulation exists to protect these rights and any photo or video that could identify a patient may be subject to HIPAA restrictions.
 The first step to achieving marketing compliance is by storing digital files using a Digital Asset Management (DAM) system.
 Unlike traditional systems for managing files, such as company share drives, additional information can be stored with all digital assets.
 Keywords, metadata and filters allow all files to be easily found, updated or restricted based on permissions or expiry dates.